Dementia Care

 Why is dementia care so important?

-Following a dementia diagnosis, you might find it quite difficult to know what to do next.
-When you feel ready it is important to plan for the future.
-Every circumstance is unique and there will be different considerations based on the care required, as well as what happens as the dementia progresses.
+You might find it difficult to know what to do following your loved one’s dementia diagnosis.
+Every circumstance is unique and there will be different considerations based on the care required.

 Two ladies in a cafeteria